Rune Poems

 Rune Reflections

-- What kind of gift can I offer today that means something and feels true to who I am?
+- What gift can I offer that feels true to who I am?

-- Where do I need to set boundaries, so that my giving remains sustainable?
+- Where do I need firmer boundaries so that my giving remains sustainable?

-- What small, "invisible" gifts do I receive every day, and am I honoring them or taking them for granted?
+- What small, invisible gifts do I receive each day, and how might I honor them?